mikespook/gleam/README.md

 Z-Node is a task executing node based on [Doozer cluster](https://github.com/skynetservices/doozerd).
 It watch two files:

- * $BASE/z-node/$REGION/$HOST/$PID - for self tasks;
+ * $REGION/node/$HOST/$PID - for one-node tasks;

- * $BASE/z-node/$REGION/wire - for broadcasting tasks.
+ * $REGION/wire - for broadcasting tasks.

 Theory
 ======

-Z-Node will register itself as `$BASE/z-node/$REGION/$HOST/$PID` in Doozer and watch this file's change.
+Z-Node will register itself at `$REGION/info/$HOST/$PID` in Doozer.
-The path is bound to $REGION, $HOST, $PID.
-If the file is changed, Z-Node will receive the changing message.
+It watches the file `$REGION/node/$HOST/$PID`.
+If it was changed, Z-Node will notice it.

-All of Z-Node are watching `$BASE/z-node/$REGION/wire`.
-It means, if this file is changed, all of Z-Node will notice it.
+All of Z-Node are watching `$REGION/wire`.
+If this file was changed, all of Z-Node will notice it.

 The message is json encoded data with function name and paramaters.
 Z-Node will call the function with the paramaters.